 Across the system, following policy is used with regards to element waits for different commands.
 While executing these commands, if an element is not found or if it is loading slow:

-- Verify commands such as Verify Element Exists - Timeout as specified in the Run modal.
+- Verify commands such as Verify Element Exists/Enabled - Timeout as specified in the Run modal.

-- Inspection commands such as Is Element Exists - No timeout, immediate return.
+- Inspection commands such as Is Web Element displayed/enabled - No timeout, immediate return.

 - Wait commands such as Wait for Element - Timeout as specified in the wait command.